-- Check all equipment before using it.
-Report all defects affecting safety to a responsible person for correction. - Service and maintain hydraulic systems according to the manufacturer's specifications and schedules.
-Excessive pressure in a hydraulic circuit can drastically alter the control of booms, etc., creating serious hazards. - Instruct aerial lift users on hazard recognition and safe job procedures to avoid unsafe conditions. - Train lift operators in safe operating procedures listed in the operator's manual. - Report equipment malfunctions and remove the equipment from service until repaired.
+- Repair or remove from service all equipment found during work place examinations that are reported to have defects or hazards that could affect the safety or health of miners. - Service and maintain hydraulic systems according to the manufacturer's specifications and schedules.
+Excessive pressure in a hydraulic circuit can drastically alter the control of booms, etc., creating serious hazards. - Instruct equipment operators on hazard recognition, safe job procedures, and how to avoid unsafe conditions or positions.
+Train miners on the safe operating procedures listed in the operator's manual. - Train employees on how to conduct work place examinations and equipment pre-shift examinations.

-Use the following links to view additional information: Preliminary Report Fatal Alert Final Report
+Use the following links to view addition nal information: Preliminary Report Fatal Alert Final Report